redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

 Here's a real-life example.
 Let's say we have a function that finds the magnitude (or hypotenuse length) of a complex number; that is, the distance from origin to the point on the complex plane.

-This function that takes two, 64-bit floating point numbers as arguments called `$real` and `$imag` (together, these value for the complex number) and since this answer is always real and positive, returns a single 64-bit floating point number:
+This function that a complex number as and argument in the form of two, 64-bit floating point numbers called `$real` and `$imag`.
+Since the result is always real, the function returns a single 64-bit floating point number:

 ```wat
 (func $mag           ;; Internal name